psycopg/psycopg2/doc/src/advanced.rst

 .. versionadded:: 2.2.0

 Psycopg can issue asynchronous queries to a PostgreSQL database.
-An asynchronous communication style is estabilished passing the parameter *async*\=1 to the `~psycopg2.connect()` function: the returned connection will work in *asynchronous mode*.
+An asynchronous communication style is established passing the parameter *async*\=1 to the `~psycopg2.connect()` function: the returned connection will work in *asynchronous mode*.